Raimondo, RIDOH to hold COVID-19 briefing at 1 pm

 PROVIDENCE, R.I.
-(WPRI) — Rhode Island Gov. Gina Raimondo and Health Director Dr. Nicole Alexander-Scott have scheduled a 1 p.m. news conference to update residents on the state’s coronavirus situation.
+(WPRI) — Rhode Island Gov. Gina Raimondo and Health Director Dr. Nicole Alexander-Scott will hold their next COVID-19 briefing at 1 p.m.
+Friday.

 Eyewitness News plans to broadcast the briefing live on WPRI 12 and streaming live right here on WPRI.com.